Joel Amartey

-Joel Amartey (born 2 September 1999) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL) after the St. Kilda saints chose not to match an NGA bid on him.
-He was recruited by the Sydney Swans with the 28th draft pick in the 2018 AFL rookie draft.
+Joel Amartey (born 2 September 1999) is an Australian rules footballer who plays for Sydney in the Australian Football League (AFL).
+He was originally recruited by the Swans with the 28th draft pick in the 2018 AFL rookie draft.

 Early football

 Amartey was born in Australia to a father who had migrated from Ghana.
 He grew up in the Melbourne suburb of Bentleigh.
 As a child, he played soccer, but quit after experiencing racial abuse, moving instead to basketball and later to Australian rules.
 He played junior football for the Bentleigh Demons, Ormond and Beaumaris Sharks in the South Metro Junior Football League.
-Amartey also played football on the same school team as Swans teammate Oliver Florent at Mentone Grammar.
+Amartey also played football at Mentone Grammar.
 He played for the Sandringham Dragons in the NAB League, playing 14 games and kicking 9 goals over the course of the 2017 season.
 Amartey had the opportunity to win the grand final for the Dragons in their premiership match against the Geelong Falcons as he marked in front of goal with seconds left, meaning he had to kick a goal after the siren.
 However, he missed the shot, and the Dragons lost by two points.